Skip to content

 Industrial inspection:

-• National Grid uses Spot at substations, including high-voltage facilities where people cannot enter during operation
+• National Grid uses Spot at substations, including high-voltage facilities where people can’t enter during operation

 • Purina integrates Spot into predictive maintenance workflows